Hermund Eian

 He was elected to the Norwegian Parliament from Sør-Trøndelag in 1969, and was re-elected on three occasions.
 Halfway through his fourth term, he died and was replaced by Harald Ellefsen.

-Eian was a deputy member of Roan municipality council during the term 1967–1971, and then a member of its executive committee in 1971–1975.
+Eian was a deputy member of the municipal council of Roan Municipality during the term 1967–1971, and then a member of its executive committee in 1971–1975.